slightech/MYNT-SDK-IOS/doc/readme_en.md

 ```

 ### @property (nonatomic, assign, readonly) MYNTState state;
-> The connect state of the mynt.
+> The connecting state of the mynt.

 ```
 mynt.state
 ```

 ### @property (nonatomic, assign, readonly) NSInteger battery;
-> The battery of the mynt.
+> The battery quatity information of the mynt.

 ```
 mynt.battery